porfiriopaiz/site/content/2021_07_14_kb-layout-and-distribution.rst

        X11 Model: thinkpad
      X11 Variant: altgr-intl

-This way I can continue using the English US keyboard layout when writing in either English or Spanish without having to change the variant or physical layout.
+This way, I can continue using the English (US) keyboard layout when typing in either English or Spanish without needing to change the variant or physical layout.